OS2offdig/governance_report_template/docs/values_and_rationale_en.md

 Automatic updating of the documentation every time new versions of the software are released ensures that the documentation is always up to date.
 This reduces the risk of outdated or inaccurate information.

-## Maximizing Software Quality & Efficiency with Reusability
+## Improving Software Quality & Efficiency with Reusability

 ###### Principles used:  [Upstream first](https://ospo-alliance.org/ggi/activities/upstream_first/)